jxnl/blog/docs/systematically-improve-your-rag.md

     P.S.
 Other teams have sent a few people to the course together because it's an efficient way to get shared context that otherwise takes back-and-forth time to build.
 It might make sense for us to send a few folks to this course.

 [Apply on Maven (starts Feb 4)](https://maven.com/applied-llms/rag-playbook){ .md-button .md-button--primary }

+## Limited Availability: Expert RAG Consulting

+If your RAG system is underperforming, costing you time and resources I'm available to help.
+I have extensive experience helping teams build better RAG systems, you can check out my [consulting services](services.md) for more information.
+Minimum engagement is $50,000.